Brooks Holder: Legacy and playing style

-Holder finished with a career batting average of .292 with 2,540 hits, 417 doubles, 117 triples, and 91 home runs in 2,492 games played.
+Holder finished with a career batting average of .295, with 2,540 hits, 417 doubles, 117 triples, and 91 home runs in 2,492 games played.
 In 2004, he was inducted into the Pacific Coast League Hall of Fame in an inductee class that featured 11 other players, including Vean Gregg, Frank Kelleher, and Fay Thomas.
-Sports journalist David Halberstam wrote in his book The Teammates: A Portrait of Friendship, that Holder was a "good hitter with great speed".
-Halberstam also noted that holder had a difficult time catching the ball in the outfield.
+Pulitzer Prize winning Viet Nam War correspondent, author, historian, journalist and sometimes sports journalist David Halberstam wrote in his book The Teammates: A Portrait of Friendship, that Holder was a "good hitter with great speed".
+Holder had a reputation for not swinging at bad pitches.